NewportDataProject/data-night/README.md

 #### Starting a Container
 1. [Install Docker](https://www.docker.com/community-edition).
 1. In the command shell, navigate to the root of this repository
-1. Run `docker-compose up`  (First time running this may a take a little time)
+1. Run `docker-compose up -d`  (First time running this may a take a little time)
 1. Now you can connect to your container via a shell `docker exec -it datanight_python_1 /bin/bash`

 Verify everything is working